EeneeS/eenees/README.md

 ## Hi, my name is Niels 👋

+- 🔭 I’m currently working on 'twitch genie', a project where twitch moderators can interact with the broadcaster's stream

 <!--
 **EeneeS/eenees** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.